Water Lettuce as a Biological Filter in Aquarium

 CO2

 CO2 supplementation is not typically necessary for the well-being of water lettuce in most aquariums.
+This plant is quite resilient and can thrive in a variety of conditions without the need for additional carbon dioxide.
+Water lettuce naturally absorbs carbon dioxide from the surrounding air.

 Bottom substrate and root system